 Trauma As a Level I Trauma Center, regional tertiary referral center and community hospital, Akron General Medical Center offers residents the opportunity to work with patients from the entire spectrum of musculoskeletal diseases and trauma.
 Residents will participate in all aspects of patient care, under faculty supervision at different levels of responsibility.

-Fracture Conference This conference is held every Wednesday morning after Basic Science conference.
+Fracture Conference This conference is held every Wednesday morning.
 Residents discuss cases that presented to the Emergency Department the previous week.

-Basic Science Clinical and basic science faculty present a weekly basic science conference as part of a two-year curriculum.
+Basic Science Clinical and basic science faculty present a monthly basic science conference as part of a two-year curriculum.

 Anatomy Conference An anatomy conference includes presentations on surgical approaches to treatment and cadaver dissection.
 Residents will also have the opportunity to attend hands-on conferences throughout the year that include equipment, such as saw bones and joint implants.
 Special conferences include weekly sessions covering x-ray and trauma